chiiyokii/AI_Project/README.md

 ## **Description of the dataset**

-This dataset contains 10 columns: **selling date, GPS coordinates, position on the x-axis, position on the y-axis, category** (e.g., house or condo)**, living area, land area, number of rooms, building shape, and price**.The dataset includes **numerical features** such as selling date, living area (in square meters), number of rooms, and coordinates (x and y positions).
+This dataset contains 10 columns: **selling date, GPS coordinates, position on the x-axis, position on the y-axis, category** (e.g., house or condo)**, living area, land area, number of rooms, building shape, and price**.
+The dataset includes **numerical features** such as selling date, living area (in square meters), number of rooms, and coordinates (x and y positions).
 Additionally, it has boolean features, such as whether the property is a house or a condo.

 We chose this dataset because its features are highly relevant for predicting housing prices.
 Moreover, the data comes from **actual properties** in Ille-et-Vilaine, making the price predictions more realistic and applicable to the local market.

-After analyzing the content of the dataset, we noticed that some of the features were not usefull, indeed having the gps position and the position on x and y axis is not necessary.
-Thus we decided not to use the gps coordinates along with the shape of the house.
+After analyzing the dataset, we identified some features as unnecessary.
+Specifically, having both GPS coordinates and x/y position data is redundant, so we decided to exclude the GPS coordinates.
+We chose not to use the "shape of the house" feature, as it is not directly relevant to our price predictions.

+## **Approach and Methodology**

+### **1. Dataset Analysis**
-Our first step is to understand our dataset with statistic analysis.
-Especially to look for null and unique values.
-This process also allows us to understand all the correlations between the features.
-In our case, we are looking for the features strongly correlated with the price, and identify those who are not.
+Our first step is to analyze the dataset using statistical methods.
+This includes checking for null values, identifying unique values, and understanding correlations between features.
+In particular, we aim to identify features that are strongly correlated with the price and exclude those that are not.

+### **2. Model Training and Comparison**
-The second step is to train multiple ML model to compare results and accuracy.
-We plan to use between three and four different ML techniques to achieve our goal.
+Next, we will train several machine learning models and compare their performance and accuracy.
+We plan to use three to four different ML techniques to determine which approach yields the most reliable price predictions.

 ## **A Quick Data Analysis:**